sammigachuhi/my_django/docs/12-model-modifications.md

 Select one of the researchers from the dropdown and hit **SAVE**.

 ![Date and recorder](images/date_recorder.PNG)

-The result will be the record will be saved and displayed on the **Questionnaires** webpage.
+The record will be saved and displayed on the **Questionnaires** webpage.